Belgian fashion designer Dries Van Noten will step down as creative director at the end of June - ExBulletin

 Belgian fashion designer Dries Van Noten will step down as creative director at the end of June

-BRUSSELS (AP) Belgian designer Dries Van Noten, who for nearly four decades has dazzled the fashion world with his succulent…

-BRUSSELS (AP) Belgian designer Dries Van Noten, who dazzled the fashion world for nearly four decades with his lavish use of color and fabric, announced Tuesday that he will step down as creative director of his eponymous brand at the end of June.
+BRUSSELS Belgian designer Dries Van Noten, who dazzled the fashion world for nearly four decades with his sumptuous use of color and fabric, announced Tuesday that he will step down as creative director of his eponymous brand at the end of June.

 Van Noten, 65, a master at mixing old and new, said in a statement that the spring-summer 2025 men's collection will be his last in his current role.
 He added that the women's collection will be designed by his studio.